paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-075-adverse-actions.md

 For the purpose of this subchapter—

-(1) “employee” means an individual in the competitive service who is not serving a probationary or trial period under an initial appointment or who has completed 1 year of current continuous employment in the same or similar positions under other than a temporary appointment limited to 1 year or less; and
+(1) “employee” means an individual in the competitive service who is not serving a probationary or trial period under an initial appointment or, except as provided in [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim), who has completed 1 year of current continuous employment in the same or similar positions under other than a temporary appointment limited to 1 year or less; and

 (2) “suspension” means the placing of an employee, for disciplinary reasons, in a temporary status without duties and pay.